lamhq/tech-notes/pages/devops/aws/5-database/2-dynamodb/1-overview.md

 Amazon DynamoDB is a key-value database service.

-Data stored on SSD storage.

-Spread across 3 geographically distinct data centers.
+Data spreads across 3 geographically distinct data centers, stored on SSD storage.

 You get **eventually consistent reads** by default.
 You can opt in for **strongly consistent reads**.